nuagenetworks/vspkdoc/_sources/v5_0/nunsport.rst.txt

 - ``description``: A description of the Port

-- ``network_acceleration_enabled``: Flag to enable/disable network throughput acceleration on this port.
-If this flag is not set then the setting of the port's template will be taken into account.

 - ``physical_name`` (**Mandatory**): Identifier of the Port

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level